jaaaco/s3-backup-restore/readme.md

 # S3 Backup / Restore container

-When started it goes to cron-mode, making archive **in the same S3 file** according to specified CRON_SCHEDULE.
+When started it goes to wait mode (by default) waiting for docker exec commands to make backup or restore.

-If you want backup file retention enable Versioning on S3 bucket and create S3 Life Cycle Rules to permanently delete older version after certain number of days.
+# Cron mode

+To enable cron mode to make backups according to CRON_SCHEDULE add **command: /command cron* to your composition.

 ## Usage